Two for the Road (film): Release

 Two for the Road opened at the Radio City Music Hall in New York City on 27 April 1967 and ran until 24 May.
 Fox chose the theatre because of its past association with Donen films; Cover Girl, On the Town, Singin' in the Rain, and Charade had all premiered at Radio City.
 Donen fought the studio over the booking, as he believed Two for the Road was too intimate a picture for such a grand venue.

+The film received its British premiere on 31 August 1967 at the Odeon Leicester Square.
+The same day, Hepburn and Ferrer announced the press that they were separating.
+The media speculated that this was a publicity stunt to coincide with the film's release, though they learned later that the separation was genuine.